Chengqian-Zhang/dflow-phonon/README.md

 ```
 dflowphonon --vasp
 ```
-If you want to use ABACUS code：
+If you want to use ABACUS code,like the folder `abacus_demo`：
 ```
 dflowphonon --abacus
 ```
-If you want to use DP potential:
+If you want to use DP potential,like the folder `dp_demo`:
 ```
 dflowphonon --dp
 ```